-Over on the main stage are Southampton’s Creeper who proudly fly the ‘new grave’ flag on the main stage and tells us he went to Download , with his mum,when he was 13 and saw Slayer, Tool and Ozzy.
+Over on the main stage are Southampton’s Creeper who proudly fly the ‘new grave’ flag on the main stage.
+Frontman, Will Gould, tells us he went to Download , with his mum,when he was 13 and saw Slayer, Tool and Ozzy.
 Surely a big influence on today’s performance.
 Although they have already made the main stage: These guys and girls have a bright future ahead.
 Alestorm come out to a crazy rave track on the Zippo stage, the crowds pour in and the band seem to think it’s rainy for some reason.
 Couldn’t be further from the truth.
 Back on the main stage goth-punk legends AFI perform under a dark cloud.
 Frontman Davey Havok is sporting a more ‘mature’ look, and he could show the likes of Will Gould and Chris Motionless a thing or two.
 Havok’s voice doesn’t seem to have changed in almost 30 years, yet they are still to be discovered by some rock fans.

 With a backdrop and drum kit depicting the artwork for Good Apollo, I’m Burning Star IV (Volume 1) (try saying that after a few pints of Dogtooth ale) it’s clear Coheed and Cambria are celebrating the anniversary of these albums.
 Wasting no time the New York prog-rockers belt out ‘Welcome Home’.
 Great idea on paper but there’s still a couple of duds on those albums.